 The 2-Minute Legitimacy Checklist

-Use this checklist to evaluate any rewards platform in under three minutes:
+Use this checklist to evaluate any rewards platform.
+The first three are deal-breakers—if a platform fails these, stop immediately:

 1. Payout proof exists: Real users post cashout screenshots on Reddit, Discord, or the platform’s community—not just promotional images on the homepage